Skip to Content

 In tandem with a CME course hosted in China, the task force conducted a randomized trial.
 All participating neurologists received one week training in Parkinson’s disease diagnosis and management.
 At the end of the week, the community neurologists were randomized either to the intervention group (expert consultation via telemedicine) or to the non-intervention group (routine care without expert consultation using telemedicine).
 At the end of this study, one year later, adequate feasibility, and high satisfaction was reported among telemedicine users.

-Abstracts Presented at International Movement Disorder Congresses
+Abstracts Presented at MDS International Congresses

 2018